You are viewing the global institutional website

 An institutional report before the first full operating cycle

-The Institutional report gathers the founding state of Exodus & Resilience: its purpose, working architecture, territorial programs, formalized alliances, methodology, fiscal structure and priorities for the next cycles.
+The Institutional report gathers the founding state of Exodus & Resilience: its purpose, working architecture, three founding chapters, formalized alliances, methodology, chapter-specific support structures and priorities for the next cycles.

 The platform is currently in its founding phase.
 For that reason, this document does not report consolidated program outcomes such as people reached, workshops delivered, training hours or participant satisfaction.
-Those metrics will be published only when data exists, has been collected, validated and documented by territorial node.
+Those metrics will be published only when data exists, has been collected, validated and documented by chapter.

-The value of this memory lies in documenting the institutional infrastructure that makes future verifiable impact possible: governance, alliances, fiscal mechanisms, methodology, reporting systems and territorial definition.
+The value of this report lies in documenting the institutional infrastructure that makes future verifiable impact possible: governance, alliances, differentiated support mechanisms, methodology, reporting systems and territorial definition.

 Methodological note: every figure included in this memory corresponds to documented institutional capacities or processes in development.
 Impact results will be published in specific reports with source, date, method and limitations.